 Now that you have your measurements, it’s time to find the right waist trainer for your needs.

-Your ultimate goals and lifestyle will help determine what size corset will produce the best results.
+Your ultimate goals for waist training and lifestyle will help determine what size corset will produce the best results.
 What are your short and long-term goals?
 Are you planning on aggressive training or something more gradual?

 In most cases, your new waist trainer should be between 4-7” smaller than your current waist measurement to achieve the best results.So, if you have a 29″ waist, you probably want to order a size 24 corset.
 Women with natural waists 38”+ have a little more wiggle room and can safely select a corset that’s 7-10” smaller.

-New to corseting?
+New to waist training?
 We recommend erring on the larger side and working your way into a smaller waist cincher over time.

 Don’t just throw on your new waist trainer and expect results.
-To maintain motivation throughout your New Year resolution, you’ll need to break in your corset the right way.
+To maintain motivation throughout your New Summer program, you’ll need to break in your corset the right way.
 Start wearing your waist cincher just barely snug starting January 1st for 1-2 hours throughout the day.

 After you begin to feel comfortable wearing your corset, it’ll be easy to wear longer and longer.
 Over time you’ll be able to tighten your corset a little bit every so often and extend the amount of time you’re able to comfortably wear it.